jgyy/fcc-scrape/placeholder.md

 ---
-id: 5ddb965c65d27e1512d44db2
+id: 5ddb965c65d27e1512d44db3
-title: Part 27
+title: Part 28
 challengeType: 0
-dashedName: part-27
+dashedName: part-28
 ---

 # --description--

-If `difference` is positive, the total calories the user ate is more than the `maxCalories` recommended, or a calories surplus -- otherwise, if `difference` is negative, the user has a calorie deficit.

-To determine if this is a calorie surplus or deficit, create a variable named `surplusOrDeficit` to determine if the difference is positive (`difference > 0`).

-If it is positive, `surplusOrDeficit` should be set equal to the string "Surplus", and "Deficit" if negative.

-Use the same ternary syntax that you used to determine `maxCalories`.
+If you look near the bottom of the HTML page, notice that there is currently an empty `div` element: `<div id="output"></div>`.

+We will be inserting output inside this `div`, telling the user if they are in a calorie surplus or deficit.

+Create a variable named `output` and set it equal to this division element with the `id` of `output`.

 # --hints--